Megagametogenesis

-Megagametogenesis is the process of maturation of the female gametophyte, or megagametophyte, in plants During the process of megagametogenesis, the megaspore, which arises from megasporogenesis, develops into the embryo sac, which is where the female gamete is housed.
+Megagametogenesis is the process of maturation of the female gametophyte, or megagametophyte, in plants.
+During the process of megagametogenesis, the megaspore, which arises from megasporogenesis, develops into the embryonic sac, in which the female gamete is housed.
 These megaspores then develop into the haploid female gametophytes.
 This occurs within the ovule, which is housed inside the ovary.

-The Process
+Process

 Prior to megagametogenesis, a developing embryo undergoes meiosis during a process called megasporogenesis.
 Next, three out of four megaspores disintegrate, leaving only the megaspore that will undergo the megagametogenesis.
 The following steps are shown in Figure 1, and detailed below.